Rosice

 Rosice ([ˈrosɪtsɛ]; Rossitz) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 6,500 inhabitants.
+It has about 6,800 inhabitants.

 Geography

 Rosice is located about 18 km southwest of Brno.
-It lies in the Boskovice Furrow.
+It lies mostly in the Boskovice Furrow valley.
+The northwestern part of the municipal territory extends into the Křižanov Highlands and includes the highest point of Rosice at 454 m above sea level.
 The Bobrava River flows through the town.

 History

 The first written mention of Rosice is from 1259.
-The most prominent owners of the manor were the Zierotins, who acquired it in 1562 and built a castle here.
+The most prominent owners of the estate were the Zierotins, who acquired it in 1562 and built a castle here.
 In 1907, Rosice was promoted to a town by Franz Joseph I of Austria.

 Demographics

+Transport

+The D1 motorway from Prague to Brno runs northeast of Rosice, just outside the municipal territory.
+The I/23 road, which connects the D1 motorway with Třebíč, passes through the town.

+Rosice is located on the railway line Brno–Třebíč.

 Sport

 The local football club FC Slovan Rosice plays in the Moravian-Silesian Football League (3rd tier of the Czech football league system).

 Sights

 Rosice Castle is the main sight in the town.
-It was built in the Renaissance style in 1570–1579 and replaced an old medieval fortress from the 13th century.
-It is surrounded by a large castle park.
-Nowadays part of the castle is open to the public and part of it houses a library or a cultural centre.
+It was built in the Renaissance style in 1570–1579 and replaced a Gothic medieval castle from the 13th century.
+It is surrounded by a large park.
+Nowadays a part of the castle is open to the public and another part houses a library and a cultural centre.

 The parish Church of Saint Martin is the oldest monument in Rosice.
 The Romanesque windows in its 34 m-high tower indicate that the building dates probably from the 12th century.
 It was rebuilt several times.
 It has one Gothic and one Renaissance chapel.
 The interior has its current look since the 18th century.